stefanilie/RedditScrapper/README.md

 `git clone https://github.com/stefanilie/RedditScrapper.git`

 You also have to install all the dependencies.
-So for that,

-`cd scrapper/ && pip install -r requirements.txt`
+So for that, `cd scrapper/ && pip install -r requirements.txt`

-Second step, we need to start up the MongoDB Daemon:

-`mongod --dbpath RedditScrapper/scrapper/data/db`
+Second step, we need to start up the MongoDB Daemon: `mongod --dbpath RedditScrapper/scrapper/data/db`

 Please pay attention to where you have your MongoDB instance installed locally.
 Usually it's `/data/db`

+Prior to starting the scrapper, you need to decide what subreddits you want to scrap.
+You can do this by editing the `input.py` file, that can be found in `/scrapper`

-Then, we have to start up the scrapper by:
+Then, we have to start up the scrapper by: `python main.py`

-`python main.py`

 In a separate terminal window, we need to start up the Flask daemon.
 First up though, we need to

 `cd ../flask && export FLASK_APP=flask_daemon.py`

-After that, we simply have to
+After that, we simply have to `flask run`

-`flask run`

 From then on, you can simply access